PySimpleGUI/PySimpleGUI/docs/cookbook.md

 """
     Demo - "Collapsible" sections of windows

-    This demo shows one techinique for creating a collapsible section (Column) within your window.
+    This demo shows one technique for creating a collapsible section (Column) within your window.

-    It uses the "pin" function so you'll need version 4.28.0+
+    It uses the "pin" function, so you'll need version 4.28.0+

-    A number of "shortcut aliases" are used in the layouts to compact things a bit.
+    Several "shortcut aliases" are used in the layouts to compact things a bit.
     In case you've not encountered these shortcuts, the meaning are:
     B = Button, T = Text, I = Input = InputText, k = key
     Also, both methods for specifying Button colors were used (tuple / single string)